 Promoting Professional Development and Best Practice in EE

 T’Noya holds a B.S. in Marine Biology from Texas A&M University at Galveston and an M.A. in Biology from Miami University through Project Dragonfly’s Global Field Program.
+This August, she began her Ph.D. in Organizational Leadership at Southeastern University.
 She is passionate about wildlife, environmental education, and supporting conservation and equity through community engagement.
-In her spare time, she enjoys growing in her faith, spending time with her wonderful family, meeting new people, and exploring nature when traveling.
+She enjoys growing in her faith, spending time with her wonderful family, meeting new people, and exploring when traveling in her spare time.